-- 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Radiology or by the American Osteopathic Board of Radiology, or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) - 2.4.a.1.
-Other acceptable qualifications include possession of the American Board of Radiology Certificate of Added Qualifications.
-(Core) - 2.4.b.
-The program director must possess post-residency experience in pediatric radiology, including an ACGME-accredited fellowship program.
-(Core) - 2.4.c.
-The program director must possess at least three years' experience as a faculty member in an ACGME-accredited or AOA-approved residency or fellowship program.
-(Core) - 2.4.d.
-The program director must devote of at least 80 percent of professional clinical contributions in pediatric radiology.
-(Core) - 2.4.e.
-The program director must devote sufficient time to fulfill all responsibilities inherent to meeting the educational goals of the program.
-(Core) - 2.5.
+2.4.a.1.
+In lieu of subspecialty certification by the American Board of Radiology, the Review Committee only accepts current certification by the American Board of Nuclear Medicine or the American Osteopathic Board of Nuclear Medicine. ${\left(\text{Core} \right)}$

+- 2.4.b.
+The program director must possess post-residency experience in nuclear radiology, including fellowship education. ^(Core) - 2.4.c.
+The program director must possess at least three years' experience as a faculty member in an ACGME-accredited diagnostic radiology, interventional radiology, or nuclear medicine residency or nuclear radiology fellowship program. ^(Core) - 2.4.d.
+The program director must devote at least 80 percent of professional clinical contributions in nuclear radiology. ^(Core) - 2.4.e.
+The program director must devote sufficient time to fulfill all responsibilities inherent to meeting the educational goals of the program. ^(Core)

+2.5.
 Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)
+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core)